Michael Scott (The Office): Legacy of "That's What She Said"

-The show often uses the joke "that's what she said", which was popularized by the Wayne's World sketch on Saturday Night Live.
-In the original BBC version of The Office, Ricky Gervais's character David Brent frequently used the similar phrase "as the actress said to the bishop" as an inappropriate joke.
-Michael inserts the phrase as a sexually suggestive double entendre even in the most inappropriate circumstances, including business meetings and legal depositions.
-Michael finds uttering the phrase so irresistible that in "Sexual Harassment" he is goaded into saying it by Jim, just seconds after Jan Levinson and a lawyer from corporate specifically ask him not to do so.
-The phrase has become so associated with the character that the television show 30 Rock in the episode "TGS Hates Women", there was a scene in which Liz Lemon (Tina Fey) becomes infuriated at another character's use of the catchphrase, exclaiming, "Steve Carell owns 'That's What She Said,' okay?
+The show often uses the joke "that's what she said", originally popularized by the Wayne's World sketch on Saturday Night Live.
+In the original BBC version of The Office, Ricky Gervais's character David Brent frequently uses the similar phrase "as the actress said to the bishop" as an inappropriate joke.
+Michael compulsively inserts the phrase as a sexually suggestive double entendre, finding it amusing in even the most inappropriate circumstances.

+The phrase has become so associated with the character that the television show 30 Rock, in the episode "TGS Hates Women", there is a scene where Liz Lemon (Tina Fey) becomes infuriated at another character's use of the phrase, exclaiming, "Steve Carell owns 'That's What She Said,' okay?
 He owns it!"
-In the episode "Goodbye, Michael", "that's what she said" was Steve Carell's final line as a series regular, and was his first line upon returning as a guest star in "Finale".
+In the episode "Goodbye, Michael", "That's what she said" is Steve Carell's final line as a series regular; it is also his first line on returning as a guest star in "Finale".